Skip to main content

 • Report builder: The DetectionAssessment output, including the annotated image and structured detections, may be forwarded to the Report builder for inclusion in patient-facing or clinician-facing reports.

-The main software units composing a segmenter expert are:
+The main software units are:

 1. Entry point (main.py): Bootstraps the HTTP server by loading configuration settings and launching Uvicorn via the expert platform's server runner.
 It defines the host, port, and worker count for the service.